datalad-handbook/book/docs/basics/101-121-siblings.rst

 is currently in front of you (your desk).
 We will do the latter, and leave the former for a different lecture:

-.. index:: Adjusted branch; corresponding branch
+.. index:: adjusted mode; corresponding branch
-   single: Windows wit; Inspect dataset changes
+   pair: show dataset modifications for particular paths; on Windows with DataLad
    single: DataLad command; diff
 .. windows-wit:: Please use datalad diff --from main --to remotes/roommate/main

    Please use the following command instead: